getify/You-Dont-Know-JS/async & performance/ch2.md

 } );
 ```

+**Note:** This should look familiar to you from Chapter 1, because we're essentially creating a latch to handle if there happen to be multiple concurrent invocations of our callback.

 But then one of your QA engineers asks, "what happens if they never call the callback?"
 Oops.
 Neither of you had thought about that.

 You begin to chase down the rabbit hole, and think of all the possible things that could go wrong with them calling your callback.
-Here's roughly the list you come up with:
+Here's roughly the list you come up with of ways the analytics utility could misbehave:

 * call the callback too early (before it's been tracked)
 * call the callback too late (or never)
 * call the callback too few or too many times (like the problem you encountered!)
 * forget to pass along any necessary environment/parameters to your callback
-* swallow any errors that may happen
+* swallow any errors/exceptions that may happen
 * ...

-That should look like a troubling list.
+That should feel like a troubling list, because it is.